albe-rosado/create-proton-app/README.md

 ## Packaging

 We use `electron-builder` to handle the packaging for your application.
-Produces bundles for Linux(appImages, snaps, deb, rpm, ...) and MacOs.
+Produces bundles for Linux (AppImages, Snaps, deb, rpm, ...) and macOS.
 Windows support is unstable.

 ```sh